hbc/knowledgebase/admin/setting_up_an_analysis_guidelines.md

 - Commit QC code to git, and push to repo
 - Do analysis and update git as you go

-## Adding funding section to reports:

-See this instruction to add the different funding information to reports for clients to be added to papers: http://bioinformatics.sph.harvard.edu/hbcABC/articles/general_start.html#adding-funding-to-template

 ## Sharing results